No blow-up by nonlinear It\^o noise for the Euler equations: Introduction

-Our paper is organized as follows.
-In Section 2, we present our assumptions and main results.
+\textbf{Organization of the paper:} Our paper is organized as follows.
+In Section 2, we present our assumptions and main result in the general setting for equation \eqref{eq:SDE0}.
 Section 3 is dedicated to verifying that $\log\Vert x\Vert_{E_1}$ serves as a Lyapunov function for the approximate (Galerkin) SPDE models, which we use to establish the global existence and non-explosion of approximate solutions.
 We also demonstrate that the set of approximate solutions is precompact.
 In Section 4, we prove that any limit point of approximate solutions is a global weak solution to the original SPDE, and under certain Lipschitz-type conditions, we establish pathwise uniqueness for the weak solution.
-Lastly, in Section 5, we apply the results of the general framework to the two and three-dimensional stochastic incompressible Euler equations, thereby concluding the global existence of a unique strong solution.
+In Section 5, we apply the results of the general framework to the two and three-dimensional stochastic incompressible Euler equations, thereby concluding the global existence of a unique strong solution.
+Lastly, in Section 6, we consider briefly the case of Stratonovich noise in place of It\^o noise.